pavan-aeturi/sudoko/README.md

 steps to follow:
    Downlaad or clone the repository to your local machine and run window.py on command line or prompt to launch the project

+DELAY variable in sudoko.py can be increased or decreased to see the algorithm working